 An integrative approach to teaching language arts in elementary school.
 Emphasis is placed on teaching strategies that develops knowledge and skill through the use of literature, and includes speaking, handwriting, creative writing, listening, grammar, reading, spelling, viewing and visual representation.
-This course requires field experience in K-6 field placement.

-EDUC 430Z - Senior SEWS Writing Requirement (0 cr hrs) EDUC 450 - Methods of Teaching Elementary Mathematics (3 cr hrs)
+EDUC 450 - Methods of Teaching Elementary Mathematics (3 cr hrs)

 Current trends, techniques, methods, materials and evaluation of elementary mathematics programs.
 This course focuses on constructivist approaches to hands-on discovery learning.
-Field placement combined hours concurrent with Module II courses.
 Fall, Spring.

-EDUC 460 - Methods of Instruction in Secondary Schools (3 cr hrs)

-Candidates will learn about the development of pedagogy from sociological, philosophical, historical, and theoretical perspectives which will form their development and delivery of lessons.
+EDUC 460 - Methods of Instruction in Secondary Schools (3 cr hrs) Candidates will learn about the development of pedagogy from sociological, philosophical, historical, and theoretical perspectives which will form their development and delivery of lessons.
 Candidates will also construct a portfolio that includes a unit plan (10 lessons with support/instructional materials in appendices).
 Candidates will use technology applications and content that is consistent with the focus of their certification field.
 Special attention is given to classroom management techniques.
-Field placement determined by other course enrollment.
-(40) hours placement.
 Fall, Spring.